 Designing a Wabi-Sabi Space: A Step-by-Step Approach

-Let’s say you’re ready to transform a room in your home with a wabi-sabi approach.
-How do you even start?
-Here’s a little roadmap:
+Assume you’re up to retreating a room in your home by utilizing the wabi-sabi philosophy.
+How do you start?
+Here’s a little guide:

 Clear the Decks: